-1st Offense - Teacher gives a verbal warning or has a conference with the student.
+1st Offense - Teacher will give a verbal warning or conference with the student.

-2nd Offense - Teacher notifies parents and assigns a consequence at their discretion.
+2nd Offense - Teacher will notify parents and, at his/her discretion, assign a consequence.

 3rd Offense - A parent/teacher conference is required.

 4th Offense - The teacher will forward a disciplinary referral with the appropriate documentation regarding the 1st, 2nd, and 3rd offenses to the Dean.